41 Easy Company Culture Ideas From Real Companies

 26. Start a wellness initiative

 No matter how satisfied and engaged your employees are in the office, work will always have its stressful moments.
-Invest in your employees and foster a positive culture that promotes full body, mind and spirit wellness.
+Invest in your employees and create a positive work culture that promotes full body, mind and spirit wellness.

 At Backbone, team members are encouraged to prioritize their health.
 “Every employee has a monthly wellness allowance that they can invest in gym memberships, yoga classes, meditation — anything that is beneficial to your wellness,” says Jodie Rigali, Full Stack Engineer at Backbone.